Danijil Szemko: 2018–2019 season

 Marton/Szemko started with a twelfth-place finish at JGP Slovenia and a thirteenth-place finish at JGP Armenia.
 The team finished tenth at Volvo Open Cup and earned silver at the Christmas Cup.
 Marton/Szemko won silver at the 2019 Four National Championships behind Taschlerová/Taschler but retained their Hungarian junior national title for a second consecutive season.
 At the 2019 World Junior Championships, they were twenty-third in the rhythm dance and did not advance to the free dance.

 2019–2020 season

 Marton/Szemko opened the season with an eighth-place finish at JGP France and a fifteenth-place finish at JGP Croatia.
 They earned bronze at Open d'Andorra and finished fifth at Santa Claus Cup.
 Marton/Szemko again won silver behind Taschlerová/Taschler at the 2020 Four National Championships while retaining their Hungarian junior national title.
 The team finished eighth at 2020 Mentor Toruń Cup.
 At the 2020 World Junior Championships, Marton/Szemko were seventeenth in the rhythm dance but fell to nineteenth in the free dance and remained nineteenth overall.

-2020–2021 season
+Partnership with Ignateva

 Marton/Szemko split prior to the 2020–21 season.
 In January 2021, coach Nóra Hoffmann announced Szemko's partnership with Russian Mariia Ignateva to compete for Hungary.
+It was subsequently announced that the team would split their time between training in Budapest under Hoffmann and in Moscow under Irina Zhuk and Alexander Svinin.